What We Know So Far About The Santa Fe School Shooting

 CASUALTIES

-- At least ten people and as many as ten have died, according to Harris County Sheriff Ed Gonzalez.
+- At least eight people and as many as ten have died, according to Harris County Sheriff Ed Gonzalez.

 - Most of the dead are students, the sheriff said.